We are looking forward to a week of adventure and learning with your child at Linne Doran (Pond of the Otter), home of Wilderness Awareness School!

 Knives: We do not cover knife safety or training in depth as part of the Ranger Overnight.

-All gear should fit into a backpack or large duffle bag your camper can carry a short distance.
+All gear should fit into a backpack or large duffle bag your camper can carry a short distance (about 100 yards or the length of a football field).

 - Small waterproof tent – please make sure you and your child know how to set this up